How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 Structured prompts consistently get better results.
 Try frameworks like the APE Framework (Action, Purpose, Expectation) for quality consistency.

-5. Leverage Each Model's Strengths
+5. Use Each Model's Strengths

 Switch models based on the task.
 I use Claude for code review, GPT-5 for brainstorming, Gemini for research.
 This isn't inefficient, it's strategic.